-Isley is an American-born, London-based playwright and poet.
+Isley is a USA/UK dual citizen playwright and poet.
 Her work is concerned with the marginalised and misrepresented.
 She believes in making the ordinary extraordinary, that the personal is political, and that small stories can have global resonance.
 She writes plays which place new narratives centre-stage, either by taking a fresh perspective on a story you thought you knew well, or by unearthing untold or mis-told stories.

-Isley is a graduate of the Royal Court Young Writers Programme (2012) and Royal Court Invitation Studio Group (2013) and was a Creative Associate of the Soho Theatre Young Company from 2011-2012.
-Her work has been supported by writing programmes at the National Theatre Studio and Cottesloe Theatre, Hightide Bootcamp, Lyric Hammersmith, the Tricycle, Theatre Royal Stratford East, Ovalhouse, Criterion theatre, and the Orange Tree Theatre.
+Isley is a graduate of the Royal Court Young Writers Programme (2012) and Royal Court Invitation Studio Group (2013) and her work has been supported by writing programmes at the National Theatre Studio and Cottesloe Theatre, Hightide, Soho Theatre, Lyric Hammersmith, the Tricycle, Theatre Royal Stratford East, Ovalhouse, Criterion theatre, and the Orange Tree Theatre.

-Isley is a visiting lecturer at Royal Holloway, University of London.
+She is a visiting lecturer at Royal Holloway,